-"The higher-grade section of 1.3Mt @ 0.57% WO3 identified in this initial estimate, is a figure that meets our expectations, and importantly it is contained within a much larger resource of 5.0Mt at 0.27% WO3, which provides us with significant upside potential.
+"The higher-grade section of 1.3Mt @ 0.57% WO3 identified in this initial estimate, is a figure that meets our expectations, and importantly it is contained within a much larger resource of 5.0 million tonnes at 0.27% WO3, which provides us with significant upside potential.

 These results keep Tungsten Mining on target to fast-track Kilba into development in 2014."

-Tungsten Mining's recent activities have focused on Zone 11 where previous drilling in the 1970s/1980s by Union Carbide Corporation intersected high-grade tungsten mineralisation.
+Tungsten Mining's recent activities have focused on Zone 11 where previous drilling by Union Carbide Corporation intersected high-grade tungsten mineralisation in the 1970s/1980s.
 Union Carbide's work also defined significant mineralisation at Zone 8 and results from this historic drilling have been used in the Mineral Resource estimate.